MBoemo/DNAscent/docs/source/forkSense.rst

-        --markAnalogues           writes analogue incorporation locations to a bed file (default: off), --markOrigins             writes replication origin locations to a bed file (default: off), --markTerminations        writes replication termination locations to a bed file (default: off), --markForks               writes replication fork locations to a bed file (default: off).
+        --markAnalogues           writes analogue incorporation locations to a bed file (default: off), --markOrigins             writes replication origin locations to a bed file (default: off), --markTerminations        writes replication termination locations to a bed file (default: off), --markForks               writes replication fork locations to a bed file (default: off), --makeSignatures          writes replication stress signatures to a bed files (default: off).

-The required inputs of ``DNAscent forkSense`` are the output file produced by ``DNAscent detect``, a new output file name for ``DNAscent forkSense`` to write on, and the order in which the analogues were pulsed.
+The only required inputs of ``DNAscent forkSense`` is the output file produced by ``DNAscent detect`` and the order in which the analogues were pulsed.
 In the example command above, the ``--order`` flag indicates that EdU was pulsed first, and BrdU was pulsed second.
-The order of the pulses is important for determining fork direction and differentiating between origins and termination sites, but no information about the pulse length is needed.
-Note that the detect file must have been produced using the >v3.0.0 ResNet algorithm; ``DNAscent forkSense`` is not compatible with legacy HMM-based detection.
-Note further that >v3.0.0 ``DNAscent forkSense`` is not back compatible with the previous BrdU-only protocol, as it relies on the incorporation of both BrdU and EdU to determine fork direction.
-Users with data from a BrdU-only pulse-chase protocol should use DNAscent v2.0.2.
+No information about the pulse length is needed.
+Note that the detect file must have been produced using the ResNet algorithm from DNAscent v3.0 or later; ``DNAscent forkSense`` is not compatible with legacy HMM-based detection or BrdU-only detection.

 Output